Samuel Martires: Ombudsman of the Philippines

 On July 26, 2018, he was appointed as the 6th Ombudsman by President Rodrigo Duterte, replacing then-outgoing Ombudsman Conchita Carpio-Morales.
 The Supreme Court then approved his early retirement.
 He was then sworn into office on August 6.
+In June 2019, he fired Overall Deputy Ombudsman Melchor Carandang, who was investigating President Rodrigo Duterte's alleged bank accounts in 2017.

 In July 2019, media outlets reported that Martires' Statement of Assets, Liabilities and Net Worth (SALN) reflected an increase of within the first five months of his tenure as ombudsman.
 In the same month, Martires granted Senator Joel Villanueva's motion for reconsideration under a previous Ombudsman 2016 decision by his predecessor Conchita Carpio Morales which ordered Villanueva be removed from office over Villanueva's alleged misuse of of his Priority Development Assistance Fund allocation in 2008 and perpetually disqualified the lawmaker from office.
 This decision only became known to the wider public in October 2025.

 In September 2020, Martires issued a memorandum circular regarding the releasing of copies of the SALN of public officials.
 The said guidelines were criticized for adding more restrictions on who can acquire copies of the documents.
 Under the new guidelines, the people who can request copies of SALNs are the public officials who filed them or their representatives, a court as part of a case, and the Ombudsman's field investigators.
-The public, especially the media, are now required to present a notarized letter from the public official whose SALN they intend to see.
+The public, especially the media, were now required to present a notarized letter from the public official whose SALN they intend to see.
 The memorandum cited "The Code of Conduct for Public Officials" (Republic Act No. 6713), however, the aforementioned law allows journalists to obtain copies of officials' SALNs and report on them.
+The new ruling made it more difficult to investigate public officials' possible stolen wealth, such as Philippine senators implicated in the Panama Papers and Pandora Papers scandals.